coreos/docs/fleet/service-dependencies.md

 ### Example: init container fetching data

-This example uses an init container to download some data for use in a container.
+This example uses an init container to download some data.
 The init container fetches the Kubernetes home page so that the nginx container can serve it:

 ```yaml
 apiVersion: v1